 Another benefit of OpenVPN is that it can be adapted to almost any platform.
 ExpressVPN, for example, allows you to use OpenVPN on your router, as you can see in our ExpressVPN review.
 It uses custom firmware that includes a pre-configured version of OpenVPN, enabling you to secure traffic traveling to your router and the internet.

 A newcomer on the scene, WireGuard solves a lot of the problems present with OpenVPN.
+You can read our full what is Wireguard piece, but we’ll get into the basics here.
 Unlike most other protocols, WireGuard’s code is incredibly lean.
 That makes for faster connections with far less problems.
 However, there are still some concerns about the privacy of WireGuard.

 It’s a free, open source tunneling protocol that’s based around ChaCha20 instead of AES-256 like OpenVPN.
 The differences between the two ciphers are minimal when it comes to security.
 The TLS 1.3 standard even uses ChaCha20 as a backup cipher, as well as a way to encrypt connections on devices without AES hardware acceleration.